cobir13/MTG-Walls-AI/readme.txt

         sure reversion is recursive in case something is animated twice!
     - Add delayed triggers, hook them into the timed trigger lists
     - Add field to abilities to say what zones they are active from?
+    - I am copying abilities and verbs when I might not need to?
+I should go through carefully later, for speedup, if I want.